 The fair values of each of our series of Senior Notes were determined through market, observable and corroborated sources.
-For additional information on our debt instruments, please read Note 12, Indebtedness, to our consolidated financial statements included in our 2019 Form 10-K.
+For additional information related to our Senior Notes issued on September 15, 2015, please read Note 12, Indebtedness, to our consolidated financial statements included in our 2019 Form 10-K. For additional information related to our Senior Notes issued on April 30, 2020, please read Note 11, Indebtedness, to these condensed consolidated financial statements.